 Chad Franke, the former couple’s oldest son, marked the one-year anniversary of his mother’s arrest on Snapchat with the words “Happy Prisonversary.”

 Although Ruby’s sisters have also distanced themselves from her, other members of her family of origin have offered support.
 Ruby’s parents and her brother sent statements asking for compassion in her February 2024 sentencing.
-The two letters mentioned their belief that Ruby had been “brainwashed” by Hildebrandt.
+The two letters mentioned their belief that Ruby had been “brainwashed” by Jodi Hildebrandt.

 “She has been taken advantage of by Ms. Hildebrandt,” her brother, Beau Griffiths, wrote.
 “As soon as Ruby was removed from the fog of the cult, she recognized she was wrong and was ready and willing to unfeignedly take responsibility for the wrongs she had done.”